After a decade as a journalist, Jennifer Branton is on the path to finding a balance between career and writing.

 October is one of the best months when it comes to children's creativity.
 Between designing decorations for home and school and spooky costumes for their parties, Halloween songs are a great touch to any festivity.

-While traditional songs like The Monster Mash, themes to television programs like The Munsters, and The Adams Family often get lumped into Halloween audio, there are some great tunes that children can sing.
+While traditional Halloween songs like The Monster Mash and themes to television programs like The Munsters and The Adams Family often get lumped into Halloween audio, there are some great tunes that are more appropriate for children to sing.

 My earliest memories of Halloween songs came from my music class at my K-3 school down the street from my mother's house.

 In grade school, our district had traded off between two days a week having music class and the other three being gym.
 Music was either playing those annoying recorders or trying to tweet out songs that had to be driving the teacher crazy and half the time choir.